-We have an audit committee comprised of David Tanen, Joshua Kazam and Michael Weiser.
-None of the members of the audit committee meet the definition of an "audit committee financial expert," as that term is defined by SEC regulations.
-Further, none of our audit committee members or any of our other current directors are independent, as defined by applicable regulation.
-We are currently in the process of searching for and recruiting potential director candidates who are independent and who will qualify as an audit committee financial expert.
+We have an audit committee comprised of Richard Steinhart, Neil Herskowitz and Malcolm Hoenlein.
+Richard Steinhart satisfies the "audit committee financial expert" as that term is defined by SEC regulations; he has practiced as a CPA and in various financial reporting capacities.
+Further, all of our audit committee members are independent, as defined by applicable regulation.